AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/universal-editor.md

 You can also swap out images while still remaining in the context of your content by using the Universal Editor.

-1. Remaining in **Components** mode, select the image of the surfer to select it.
+1. Select the image of the surfer to select it.

 1. In the component rail, you can see the detail of the asset.
 Select the **Featured Image** thumbnail.